A Feed-in Tariff (FIT) is the amount you’re paid per unit (kilowatt hour – kWh) of your unused electricity that you can

 For example, a 20 panel 5kW system would have set you back between $17,000 and $25,000 2 years ago after rebates.
-Now, you’ll pick up the same size system with top quality components for between $6,000 and $9,000.
-This is due mainly to the crash in the prices for solar panels worldwide.
+Now, you’ll pick up the same size system, with top quality components, for between $6,000 and $9,000.
+This is due mainly to the reduction in the prices for solar panels worldwide.

 So yes, you’re getting paid less for what you export to the grid, but at the same time, you’re paying much less for the system which at the end of the day is making larger systems accessible to more people.

 The amount you get paid as a Feed in Tariff matters mainly if you install a larger system that produces more power than you would expect to use between 9am and 3pm each day.
 If you’re simply offsetting your current usage or reducing the amount you draw from the grid, you wouldn’t have been paid for exporting much power anyway and the feed in tariff isn’t as important.